-World celebrates Biden win, calls for climate change action
+World leaders congratulate Biden and Harris on election win

-Although U.S. President Donald Trump wasn’t conceding defeat, people in other parts of the world started celebrating Joe Biden’s election victory Saturday and expressed hope that the Democrat will quickly set to work on a topic that wasn’t vital in the White House for the past four years: combating climate change.
+Although U.S. President Donald Trump wasn’t conceding defeat, world leaders swiftly congratulated Joe Biden for his election victory Saturday and expressed hope that the new White House will prioritize the fight against climate change.

-“Welcome back America !” tweeted the mayor of Paris.
-Referencing the Paris climate accord that Trump pulled out of, Anne Hidalgo called Biden’s victory “a beautiful symbol to act more than ever together against the climate emergency.”
+Relief was a common theme expressed in many parts of the world to the news that Trump’s reelection bid failed.

+Other leaders who sent congratulations included Germany’s Chancellor Angela Merkel, Egyptian President Abdel-Fattah el-Sissi, Indian Prime Minister Narendra Modi, who’d been known for public displays of bonhomie with Trump. and British Prime Minister Boris Johnson, a Trump ally.

+Hailing Biden’s victory and the “historic achievement” of Kamala Harris’ election as the first Black woman vice president, Johnson said he looked forward to “working closely together on our shared priorities, from climate change to trade and security.”

-Cascading around the globe on social media and live news broadcasts, word of the victory in Pennsylvania that pushed Barack Obama’s former vice president past the threshold of 270 Electoral College votes needed to take over the Oval Office himself brought widespread relief in world capitals.
+Cascading around the globe on social media and live news broadcasts, word of the victory in Pennsylvania that pushed Barack Obama’s former vice president past the threshold of 270 Electoral College votes needed to take over the Oval Office sparked cheers in a Rome coffee bar and celebrations elsewhere.

-In Rome, people gathered in a coffee bar broke out in cheers when media outlets delivered the news.
 A city official in Berlin said, “After the birth of my son, the election of Joe Biden is by far the best news of this year.”

 “Everything won’t get better overnight, but Trump is finally gone!” tweeted the official, Sawsan Chebli.

-Western allies paid scant heed to Trump’s claims that the divisive race wasn’t over, instead quickly looking forward to a fresh start with a new administration in Washington.
+Western allies quickly looked forward to a fresh start with a new administration in Washington.

 “We’re looking forward to working with the next U.S. government,” German Foreign Minister Heiko Maas tweeted.
 “We want to work in our cooperation for a new trans-Atlantic beginning, a New Deal.”